Nookiie/ReactSandbox/README.md

 # Before Starting!

-This project was made to work with json-server on port 2000!
+This project was made to work with json-server on port 2000!<br />

-You can run `npm install --save` to automatically install all dependancies. <br />
-After installing the dependancies, make sure to start the json-server. <br />
+Make sure to run the following commands:
-You can do this by running the command `json-server "server/db.json" --port 2000` on a separate terminal. <br />
+### npm install --save
+This installs all necessary dependancies
+### json-server "server/db.json" --port 2000
+This starts the json server on port 2000 (<b>JSON Server must be absolutely on port 2000 or the application will break.</b>)

 # Create-React-App Default README